raviteja147/Data-Engineering/dbt/README.md

 What is dbt?
 - dbt stands for data build tool.
-It's a transformation tool: it allows us to transform process raw data in our Data Warehouse to transformed data which can be later used by Business Intelligence tools and any other data consume>>>>>>> main
+It's a transformation tool which allows us to process raw data in our Data Warehouse into transformed data which can be later used by Business Intelligence tools and any other data consumers.

 dbt also allows us to introduce good software engineering practices by defining a deployment workflow:
 - Develop models